-To build the project, select Project → Build Project.
+To build the project, select Project \rightarrow Build Project.
 The console should update with messages from the cross-compiler.
 To add more libraries to compile:

-- Click on Project-Properties.

-- Expand the box next to Autotools.

-- Select Configure Settings.

-- In CFLAGS field, you can add the path of includes with -Ipath_include

-- In LDFLAGS field, you can specify the libraries you use with -lname_library and you can also specify the path where to look for libraries with -Lpath_library

-Properties for HelloWorld Configure Settings type filter text ▶ Resource Configuration: Build (GNU) [Active] Manage Configurations... ▼ Autotools Configure Settings General Builders CFLAGS="-g-O0 -sysroot=/home/a Command C/C++ Build General All Options -host=arm-poky-linux-gnueabi -bui ► C/C++ General Platform specifiers Project References Directory specifiers Run/Debug Settings File-name transformations Yocto Project Settings Advanced Options Restore Defaults Apply 1 ?
-Cancel OK
+- Click on Project -> Properties. - Expand the box next to Autotools. - Select Configure Settings. - In CFLAGS field, you can add the path of includes with -Ipath_include - In LDFLAGS field, you can specify the libraries you use with -lname_library and you can also specify the path where to look for libraries with -Lpath_library - Click on Project \rightarrow Build All to compile the project type filter text  🗷 Configure Settings Resource Autotools Configure Settings General Configuration: Build (GNU) [Active] Anage Configurations.
+Builders configure Command CFLAGS="-g-O0 -sysroot=/home/a C/C++ Build C/C++ General Project References Run/Debug Settings Yocto Project Settings General Platform specifiers Directory specifiers File-name transformations Advanced autogen Options All Options -host=arm-poky-linux-gnueabi -bui (4()) • ((Restore D efaults A pply